UC-MACSS/persp-analysis/assignments/Assignment_1.md

 used for academics and sharing personal information, but has since become a major source of news and sharing news.
 Similarly, Twitter became much more politically salient as a protest tool in recent years when it might not have been early on in its creation.
-Thus, it could be that both tools would not be able to capture changes in political activity within Spain during their earlier years.
+Likewise, changes in the algorithms can lead to things that can overpredict certain political posts.
+For instance, changes in the code can promote political news stories which might prime people to post more political views then they otherwise would.
+This also happened with Google Flu which became less predicative when google gave suggestions for the flu when symptom searches came up.
+Thus, it could be that both social media might be skewed by changes in the algorithms.

 To account for this, I designed the project into six-month intervals to reduce the possibility that major algorithmic changes occurred.
 Often,